 What Is Keratosis Pilaris?

-Keratosis pilaris is the formation of rough-feeling bumps on the surface of the skin caused by plugged hair follicles.
+Keratosis pilaris (KP) is the formation of rough-feeling bumps on the surface of the skin caused by plugged hair follicles.
 Many people refer to keratosis pilaris as chicken skin because of the rough texture that forms in areas like the arms and cheeks.
 These bumps are technically called “follicular keratotic papules.”
 They can affect any skin surface where hair grows.
-(2)
+(2a)

 Although keratosis pilaris is a benign condition, it can be unsightly.
 It can even be psychologically damaging, especially because it occurs most commonly among adolescents.
 There is no cure for this condition.
-But, if you’re wondering how to get rid of keratosis pilaris, you can manage it with natural keratosis pilaris treatments.
+But, if you’re wondering how to get rid of KP, you can manage it with natural keratosis pilaris treatments.
 These treatments involve daily moisturizing, gentle exfoliating and using mild, non-irritating body soaps.

 Signs & Symptoms of Keratosis Pilaris

-According to research published in the International Journal of Trichology, the most common site of keratosis pilaris is the surface of the upper arms, occurring in 92 percent of patients.
+According to research published in the International Journal of Trichology, the most common site of KP is the surface of the upper arms, occurring in 92 percent of patients.
 Other common areas are the thighs, with a 59 percent prevalence, and the buttocks, occurring in 30 percent of patients.
 Some people also develop bumps on their face, especially the cheeks, which is commonly mistaken for acne.
 (3)

 Although the skin condition is usually harmless, it can leave your skin feeling itchy, rough and dry.
 It typically worsens in the cold weather months.
 Dry skin can actually make the bumps stand out and appear more noticeable.